Connecting to MongoDB (Deprecated)

 MONGO_DB_API_PASSWORDThis is the private MongoDB API key you created in Step 2.
 Ensure you store this as a SecretString.

-MONGO_DB_ORGANIZATION_IDThis is the your MongoDB Organization ID you located in Step 2.
+MONGO_DB_ORGANIZATION_IDThis is the MongoDB Organization ID you located in Step 2.

 MONGO_DB_TAG_NAMES(Optional) This is a StringList of MongoDB tag names to ingest as Resource Tags to CloudZero.